 - Preheat oven to 425°F (218°C).
-Spray a 12-count muffin pan with nonstick spray or use cupcake liners.
-This recipe makes 10-12 muffins (usually varies because of the banana size), so you might have 1 empty.
+Spray a 12-count muffin pan with nonstick spray or line with cupcake liners.
+Set aside.

-- In a medium bowl, mash the bananas up using a fork.1 Try to rid any and all large lumps-- this requires some arm muscle!
-Once mashed, whisk in the agave, egg, coconut oil, and vanilla extract until combined.
+- In a medium bowl, mash the bananas up using a fork.* Try to mash up any large lumps.
+Once mashed, whisk in the honey, egg, coconut oil, and vanilla extract until combined.
 Set aside.

-- In a large bowl, mix the flour, cocoa powder, baking powder, baking soda, and salt together until combined.
+- In a large bowl, whisk the flour, cocoa powder, baking powder, baking soda, and salt together.
 Pour the wet ingredients into the dry ingredients and whisk until everything is combined.
-Fold in the chocolate chips, reserving some for the tops of the muffins.
+Fold in the chocolate chips, reserving some for the tops of the warm muffins.